Dehydrated & Dehydration

 All Systems Go

 Ever wonder what really happens inside your body to make you sweat?
 Picture this ... when your temperature rises, tiny blood vessels close to your skin open up.
 This allows your blood to carry the heat in your body away from your hard-working muscles to get closer to the skin.
 Then, water (sweat) escapes through your sweat glands and on to your skin.
 When air blows over your wet skin, the sweat evaporates (dries up) and cools your body down.
-But, on really hot, humid days, there is so much moisture in the air that it can't absorb the sweat from your body.
+But, on really hot, humid days, there is so much moisture in the air it can't absorb the sweat from your body.
 So, to keep your body cool, drink plenty of water, use a fan, or take a dip in the pool.

 H2O — Guzzle, Gulp, and Chug